Clarence L. Maxwell: Old West

 Later that year, in San Francisco, California, Maxwell married wealthy widow Bessie Hume, with whom he eventually moved to Ogden, Utah.
 However, by June 1908, Maxwell was again on the move, and while in the company of William M. Walters he robbed a Wells Fargo in Rawhide, Nevada.
 Both were captured, and released on bail, and were never brought to trial.

 On August 23, 1909, Maxwell confronted Deputy Sheriff Edward Black Johnstone in Price, Utah, who had been tasked to stop a possible robbery that Maxwell had been planning.
 Maxwell also, allegedly, held a grudge against Johnstone due to the deputy having previously identified Maxwell as being a "bad man" and an ex-convict to the sheriff of Goldfield, Nevada.
 Maxwell confronted Johnstone in the Price Saloon, and informed him that he intended to kill him.
 The dispute moved them out into the street, where Maxwell drew his pistol and opened fire, but missed.
 Johnstone returned fire, hitting Maxwell in the elbow and the chest, knocking Maxwell to the ground.
 Maxwell attempted to fire yet again, but Johnstone fired a third shot, hitting Maxwell in the lung.
 Maxwell reportedly then said "Don't shoot again Johnstone, you have killed me."
 Maxwell died shortly thereafter.

 When his body was prepared for burial, it was discovered that his arms were covered with track marks, and opium was found in his pocket, giving rise to the suspicion that he had become a drug addict.
-He was, at the time, going under the name William H. Seaman, and was buried in the Salt Lake City Cemetery, and his grave is today unmarked, making its location not certain.
+He was, at the time, going under the name William H. Seaman.
+He was buried in the Salt Lake City Cemetery.
+His grave is today unmarked, making its location not certain.